nathancashmore/Leaderboard/README.md

 * Points for the achievements can be changed by altering ```app/assets/json/points.json```
 * Banner on the leaderboard can be changed by changing ```app/assets/images/banner.png```

+## Release (< 1.11) ##
+The latest code works with Minecraft 1.12 and Advancements.
+For earlier Minecraft servers use the [v1.11 release](https://github.com/nathancashmore/Leaderboard/releases/tag/v1.11).

 ## Testing (UNIX / Mac OSX) ##

 ```